-Viewer Tracking is now available for Pro Broadcasting accounts.
+Viewer Tracking is available for IBM Video Streaming and IBM Enterprise Video Streaming accounts.
 When you are logged in to your account, you will find the “TRACKING” menu on the dashboard.
 In this menu you can check who watched your videos, on-demand and live on every channel.

 Here you can find all of your recorded or live show data, including how many unique viewers did watch each video.